 The Most Important Thing!

+Our interview advice page would not be complete without this one piece of advice!
 Employers are always more interested in people who are keen on the job.
-If you are interested in the position, and would like to receive an offer, ASK FOR THE JOB!‘Mr Jones, I’m very interested in this position, and I’m sure I can do a good job for you.
+If you are interested in the position, and would like to receive an offer, ASK FOR THE JOB!
+‘Mr Jones, I’m very interested in this position, and I’m sure I can do a good job for you.
 When will I be able to start?’
 Or, if a second interview has been indicated ‘Mr Jones, you said earlier that there would have to be a second interview.
 I’m very interested in this position and I’m sure I can do a good job for you.
 Are there any reasons why I shouldn’t be invited back for a second interview?’